LenneDalben/StardewValleyModsGPL/README.md

 # LenneDalben's Stardew Valley Mods
 Welcome to the respository for my mods for Stardew Valley!

+<a href="https://github.com/LenneDalben/StardewValleyMods/tree/master/%5BCP%5D%20Easier%20Stable#cp-easier-stable">(CP) Easier Stable</a> | <a href="https://www.nexusmods.com/stardewvalley/mods/6482">Nexus Download</a>

+The stable is easier to build, with 2 options to choose from.

 <a href="https://github.com/LenneDalben/StardewValleyMods/blob/master/Artisan%20Equipment%20for%20Sale/README.md#stf-artisan-equipment-for-sale">(STF) Artisan Equipment for Sale</a> | <a href="https://www.nexusmods.com/stardewvalley/mods/6354">Nexus Download</a>

 All the shop owners sell artisan equipment every Thursday, after you've unlocked it, and earned their friendship!